GuilleGorines/PikaVirus/README.md

 | [GCA_013090045.1](https://www.ncbi.nlm.nih.gov.assembly/GCA_013090045.1) | No identification potential |
 | [GCA_013096315.1](https://www.ncbi.nlm.nih.gov.assembly/GCA_013096315.1) | No identification potential |

-**NOTE**: It is possible that some of these assemblies have been removed from the NCBI.
+**NOTE**: some of these assemblies may have been removed from the NCBI.
 In addition, there might be a lot of other assemblies.

 ## Credits